Skip to main content

 Reporting vulnerabilities

-Found a security issue in WednesdayAI?
-Please report responsibly: Do not post vulnerability details publicly before a fix is ready.
-See SECURITY.md for the full responsible disclosure policy and out-of-scope list.
+Do not post vulnerability details publicly before a fix is ready.
+See SECURITY.md for the disclosure policy and out-of-scope list (which includes prompt-injection-only reports and shared-gateway “missing per-user auth” claims).